octobercms/docs/backend-forms.md

 <a name="field-dependencies"></a>
 ### Field Dependencies

 Form fields can declare dependencies on other fields by defining the `dependsOn` [form field option](#form-field-options) which provides a more robust server side solution for updating fields when their dependencies are modified.
 When the fields that are declared as dependencies change, the defining field will update using the AJAX framework.
 This provides an opportunity to interact with the field's properties using the `filterFields` methods or changing available options to be provided to the field.
-Examples below:

     country:
         label: Country